edbeeching/AI_Project/Other/Other game ideas.md

 http://www.boardspace.net/english/index.shtml

 Also, I found a document in portuguese for a similar project for students of the Oporto University.
-The document mention some games developed in prolog for previos editions of this task.
+The document mentions some games developed in prolog for previos editions of this task.